Roan Highlands: Appalachian Trail to the Overmountain Shelter

 Descending Yellow Mountain, the trail carves through another series of sharp switchbacks, passing a campsite at 3.1 miles.
 The hike descends through Deep Gap, passing the small, rustic Deep Gap AT shelter at 3.3 miles.

 The Appalachian Trail veers through a wide arc, catching beautiful views of the nearby Grassy Ridge Bald from a wildflower-filled clearing.
-From here, the trail begins a steady, nearly unrelenting descent to Yellow Mountain Gap, trailing through a young, gnarly-branched forest carpeted in lush, green brush.
+From here, the trail begins a steady, nearly unrelenting descent to Yellow Mountain Gap, traveling through a young, gnarly-branched forest carpeted in lush, green brush.

 Departing the Overmountain Shelter, this 11-mile adventure returns to Yellow Mountain Gap, turning left to retrace its outbound steps on the Appalachian Trail.
 From the barn, it’s a steady climb to the Grassy Ridge Bald spur trail, gaining more than 1200 feet of elevation over the next 3.6 miles.
 Reaching the Grassy Ridge spur at just over 9 miles, the hike rolls elevation through the sun-drenched Roan Highlands, soaking in the abundant views from Jane Bald and Round Bald.
 The hike reaches Carvers Gap at just under 11 miles, completing the hike.